hunterbelous/SIADS-696-Milestone-II-Project/README.md

 **final_pkl/df_best.pkl:** Final dataset
 **unsupervised_outputs/:** PCA and clustering results

-To run, install the requirements.txt file and load the preprocessed pkl under outputs/final_pkl/df_best.pkl.
-The notebooks run independently.
-You do not need to run in order as presented.
+To run, install the items as stated in the requirements.txt file.
+The notebooks run independently of order using the stored pkl file.